 How to Get Rid of Fruit Flies

-Before we discuss how to get rid of fruit flies in your house, let’s learn a little more about these animals and how they make it into your home.
+Before we discuss how to get rid of fruit flies in your house, let’s learn more about these animals and how they make it into your home.

 What Are Fruit Flies?

-These insects are small flies of the Drosophila species, and although tiny, when magnified they actually look a lot like houseflies.
-As described by entomologists, adult fruit flies are about 1/8 inch long, and although you can’t see them, they have red eyes.
-They can lay up to 500 eggs at a time on ripening fruits, as well as in garbage disposals, trash cans, damp sponges, compost pails and other organic materials.
+These insects are small flies of the Drosophila species, and although tiny, when magnified, they look a lot like houseflies.
+Entomologists describe adult fruit flies as about 1/8 inch long, and although you can’t see them, they have red eyes.
+They can lay up to 500 eggs on ripening fruits and in garbage disposals, trash cans, damp sponges, compost pails, and other organic materials.
 It only takes eight to ten days for a fruit fly to go from egg to adult, so they reproduce rapidly.
-They are attracted to the odor of fermentation, so they love the smell of rotting fruits and vegetables as well as empty beer and wine bottles.
+They are attracted to the odor of fermentation, so they love the smell of rotting fruits and vegetables and empty beer and wine bottles.

 While fruit flies don’t bite, they can contaminate food with bacteria, so it’s a good idea to stop an infestation as soon as you notice any of the flies.

 Fruit flies’ whole life purpose is to find fermenting fruit so they can lay their eggs and reproduce.
 You can get them in your house from outside, often through small crevices around doors or windows or via holes in your screens.
 More commonly, fruit flies (or their eggs) hitch a ride on produce purchased at a store and set up their new home in your kitchen.

 How To Get Rid of Fruit Flies Fast